redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

-After reading this chapter you should be able to add an App-Block to an existing bundle, add a controller and a route to handle the implemented actions, add an App-Block's extra asset to AlphaLemon CMS, override the default action to save the block's content
+After reading this chapter you should be able to add an App-Block to an existing bundle, add a controller and a route to handle the implemented actions, add an App-Block's extra asset to RedKite CMS, override the default action to save the block's content

 .. class:: fork-and-edit